In my hand I hold a dollar bill

 1. Heirs Of Humanity 2.
 Vivisection (Stop The Torture) 3.
 Criminal Fire 4.
 The Spy 5.
 Last Vision 6.
 I Am Dead 7.
 Don't Let Me Down 8.
 Vixit 9.
 Living On Trash 10.
 Some Still Universe 11.
 The New Poor Of The New Rich 12.
 Shadow Of The Dark

 Appearing relatively late from the French thrash metal scene, Capharnaum ended up sounding almost too familiar to anyone who kept up with the genre even on an irregular basis.
 This album walks a fine line between fairly generic and totally forgettable, and it's probably only due to the adequately powerful delivery and occasional fancy details that save it from sinking too deep into mediocrity.
 Capharnaum could obviously pump up the speed high enough when they really wanted, some lazy bits notwithstanding.
 At least technically there is no real reason to complain, therefore it is a shame that the band couldn't write a single really memorable song for this release.
-The end result is a standard fare on all counts, somewhat sufficient for what it's worth and nothing more than that.
+The end result is a standard fare on all counts, somewhat sufficient for what it is worth and nothing more than that.

 CARRION - Evil Is There!